primjeri/datagrid-bundle/README.md

-ThraceDataGridBundle
+PrimjeriDataGridBundle
 =====================

-The `ThraceDataGridBundle` integrates the [jqgrid](https://github.com/tonytomov/jqGrid) jQuery plugin with Symfony2.
+The `PrimjeriDataGridBundle` integrates the [jqgrid](https://github.com/tonytomov/jqGrid) jQuery plugin with Symfony2.
 This means easy-to-implement datagrids in your Symfony 2 application!

 Features include: